-Creating a murder mystery isn’t as easy as I’d originally thought.
-Having seen people write them, and having performed in those same murder mysteries, I’d began to get a feel for their pattern.
-There’s a certain style you can recognise in a well-crafted murder mystery, written by a good writer, and when you get that quality, then it’s always a pleasure to both read and perform.
+Writinga murder mystery isn’t as easy as I thought.
+Knowing people who write them, and having performed in them as well, I’d begun to get a feel for what constituted a good rhythm and pitch.
+There’s a certain style you can recognise in a well-crafted murder mystery, created by a good author, and when you get that quality, it’s always a pleasure to both read and perform.

-Lisa Payne, a well-known actor in the area I live who deserves to be more well-known internationally, has written murder mysteries for more years than I can count; I’ve even had the good fortune to appear in a large number of them.
-I usually played the same variation on a theme of (in the early days) a snobbish character or (latterly) a dimwit or an alcoholic or both.
+Lisa Payne, an actor who deserves to be more well-known internationally, has written murder mysteries for more years than I can count; I’ve even had the good fortune to appear in a large number of them.
+I usually played a character on the theme of (in the early days) a snob or (latterly) a dimwit or an alcoholic or both.

-Through a convoluted set of circumstances, I was then invited to take part in a murder mystery over in Ashford, being held at Ashford Gateway by the Library staff.
-It had been pre-written, and the Community Development Librarian – a lovely woman by the name of Karin – organised the event so that it ended up being really successful.
-We had a really good time performing this piece, and the invited audience seemed to enjoy watching it.
-I had to adjust to a different style of murder mystery – Lisa’s structure was a slow reveal, with clues being given out over the course of the evening, whilst the Ashford Gateway model was a series of monologues at the start with a questions and answer section at the end – but it was really a lot of fun to know that there were styles out there that we could play with.
+Through a convoluted set of circumstances, I was then invited to take part in a murder mystery over in Ashford, being held at the Gateway by the Library staff.
+It had been pre-written, and the Community Development Librarian – a lovely woman by the name of Karin – organised the event; it was well received and very popular.
+All of us in the case had a really good time performing it; I had to adjust to a different style of murder mystery – Lisa’s structure was a slow reveal, with clues being given out over the course of the evening, whilst the Ashford Gateway model was a series of monologues at the start with a questions and answer section at the end – but it was a lot of fun to play with different styles.

-When we finished at Ashford Gateway, we all said that it would be lovely to do some more, and I cockily said – in a moment of madness – that I could probably write one if Karin would like.
-I don’t know why I said that so glibly, because I was always so much in awe of Lisa’s ability to craft a murder mystery that I have never been entirely sure I would be able to do the same thing.
-However, I’d said it out loud by this point, and Karin – in an equal moment of madness – had said, “Yes, great, write one for us and we’ll put it on!”
+The Ashford Gateway cast all said that it would be lovely to do some more, and I cockily said – in a moment of madness – that I could probably write one.
+I don’t know why I said it so glibly, because I was always so much in awe of Lisa’s ability to craft a murder mystery, and I wasn’t sure that I would be able to do the same thing.
+However, I’d said it out loud, and Karin – in an equal moment of madness – had said, “Yes, great, write one for us and we’ll put it on!”

-Starting from those three points, I decided to try and work on the principle that I wanted it to be funny to a greater or lesser degree.
-I’m not a natural for writing funny material; the odd one-line here or there, sure, but I know that I don’t necessarily have the capacity to write an entirely-funny script.
+Starting from those three points, I worked on the starting point that I wanted it to be funny to a greater or lesser degree.
+I’m not a natural for writing funny material; the odd one-line here or there, sure, but I don’t have the capacity to write an entirely-funny script.
 And, thinking about it, I’m not sure I would want to, because the murder mystery has to have an element of seriousness underpinning it – without that, the humour wouldn’t work.
-I’m pretty sure I’m right on that as well.

-Finding a balance was key, and I’m fortunate in that I can write for particular people; I know the cast at Ashford who are going to perform the script – I’m still one of them, even now – and so I get to write according to their personalities the more I get to know Sally, Paula, Cindy, and Jason.
-It’s quite a privilege to be in that position, but I also need to be writing broadly enough so that, if anyone else ever wanted to put these murder mysteries on, they could do it with their own cast without too much hassle.
+Finding a balance was key, and I’m fortunate in that I can write for particular people; I know the cast at Ashford who are going to perform the scripts – I’m still one of them, even now – and so I get to write according to their personalities.
+It’s quite a privilege to be in that position, but I also need to write broadly enough so that, if anyone else ever wanted to put these murder mysteries on, they could do it with their own cast without too much hassle.

-I’d also made a conscious decision to not write murder mysteries in the same vein as Lisa’s; hers were funny and clever because of the way they were crafted, coming from her wonderfully inventive mind that I couldn’t even begin to match.
-So I deliberately chose to model the murder mysteries I was creating on the original Ashford style that they used in their first performance, the one that was brought in for the debut showing.
+I’d also made a conscious decision to not write murder mysteries in the same vein as Lisa’s; hers were funny and clever because of the way they were crafted, coming from her wonderfully inventive mind that I couldn’t begin to match.
+So I deliberately chose to model the murder mysteries I was creating on the style we used in Ashford for our debut showing.
 That helped me in two ways; it gave me a structure to form a storyline around, and also meant that I wouldn’t ever try – consciously or not – to duplicate Lisa’s winning formula into a poor relation.
 It wouldn’t have felt right to do that, even if I could, so I left it well alone and went down my own path.

 In the end, I managed to craft a story, although it took my creative – and worryingly fertile – mind a long time to develop the characters.
 There’s a certain knack to character development when it’s all got to be delivered verbally to the audience.
 It needs to flow naturally and appear unscripted, and that can be hard to deliver when you’re trying to deliver a lot of exposition through spoken word in a person’s monologue.
 However, I think I was at least 70% there on the first script – I like to think.

 The actors I work with on these shows probably aren’t even aware of me analysing what and how they’re speaking, but I am nonetheless.
-It’s also nice to see when they tell me they’re planning to make an amendment because sentence doesn’t make sense, or because I’ve simply not noticed that the poetry of a line doesn’t flow as it should it.
-I make notes of those amendments and keep them tracked for next time; if there ever is a next time, of course.
-But if anyone else ever wants to perform my scripts, then I know that I’ve had at least one group of actors perform it through and pick up on any quirks.
+It’s also nice when they tell me they’re planning to make an amendment because a sentence doesn’t make sense, or because I’ve simply not noticed that the poetry of a line doesn’t flow as it should it.
+I make notes of those amendments and keep them tracked for next time.

-But most of all, the main thing with a murder mystery is that is must make sense!
+But most of all, the main thing with a murder mystery is that it must make sense!
 No matter if you make a script deadly funny or just plain deadly, the audience will simply not enjoy it if the script isn’t logical.
-If there’s no internal story-line that binds the whole thing through – if you’ve thrown together random odds and sods because they’re good snippets of action, of dialogue, or of motivation, then it simply won’t make any sense.
-None at all.
-Don’t try and be clever, just be clear and concise in what you’re saying.
+If there’s no internal story-line that binds the whole thing through – if you’ve thrown together random odds and sods because they’re good snippets of action, of dialogue, or of motivation – then it simply won’t make any sense.